 3. PageEnabled

-I guess it’s time to play around with all of these settings.
-I installed my VM with the latest available canary build and I used the localmdm powershell module to deploy the PageEnabled Setting.
-From there on I watched Procmon go.
+I guess it’s time to play around with the discovered Device Preparation settings.
+I installed my VM with the latest available Canary build and used the local mum PowerShell module to deploy the PageEnabled Setting.
+From there, I watched Procmon go.

 This PageEnabled CSP will configure/add a new setting to the provisioning\autopilotsettings\devicepreparation registry node.
 The funny thing is that when I wrote the first blog post of this series, the AutopilotDevicePrephint was also created in this registry key 😊